18. Exceptions¶

 Lines 17–18 does this for us.
 Whether we complete the statements in the try

-clause successfully or not, the finally
+clause successfully or not, the finally block will always be executed.

-Notice that the exception is still unhandled — only an except
+Notice that the exception is still unhandled — only an except clause can

 handle an exception, so our program will still crash.
 But at least its turtle